We let our baby sleep with us in our bed. Is this a good idea?

 Cosleeping — sharing your bed with your baby — is an issue that people often disagree on.
 Proponents say it helps a baby fall asleep, is easier on nursing mothers, and promotes the bond between parent and child.

 Opponents of cosleeping say that in addition to making the baby dependent on the parents to fall asleep, it can be dangerous.
-Studies have suggested that the adult bed can be unsafe — parents could roll over onto the baby, the baby could be suffocated in the bedding or could get trapped between the mattress and a wall or headboard.
-Cosleeping may increase the risk of SIDS, especially in babies of mothers who smoke.
-Because of these studies, the American Academy of Pediatrics (AAP) does not recommend cosleeping.
+The adult bed can be unsafe — parents could roll over onto the baby, the baby could be suffocated in the bedding or could get trapped between the mattress and a wall or headboard.
+Cosleeping increases the risk of SIDS, especially in babies of mothers who smoke.

 Many parents find that they can get some of the benefits of cosleeping without the risks by having the baby sleep in a bassinet, play yard, or crib in the same room, near their bed.
 And products are available that attach to the side of the bed so that babies are within reach of their parents but still in their own safe space.